 The last decade has witnessed an exponential increase in the cases of stress and anxiety disorders within the Western World.
 An ever-growing concern, stress has been linked with declining mental health, unhealthy patterns of behaviour (excess drinking, smoking, job dissatisfaction) and long term physical concerns such as coronary heart disease (S Michie, 2002).

 The corporate world, seemingly synonymous with the pressures of an infinite inbox, mounting deadlines and external demands, is highly demanding of its employees.
 Now with the advent of smartphones, the average working day has extended far beyond the office walls and standard working hours.

-Society exists in an eternally ‘on’ status/mode, the consequences of which include inability to concentrate, migraines and headaches, and subsequent absenteeism (Comer, 2017).
+Society exists in a perpetual state of being ‘on’, the consequences of which include inability to concentrate, migraines and headaches, and subsequent absenteeism (Comer, 2017).
 It is precisely these symptoms, and the risks they pose for both staff wellbeing and productivity, that have caused employers to readdress the high-pressure conditions of the workplace.

 Among several efforts to promote employee wellbeing, the incorporation of yoga into the workplace has been identified as particularly effective in reducing stress symptoms among employees (Hartfiel et al., 2012).
 Applauded for its potential to calm the nervous system, regular yoga practice seems a progressive step for managing workplace anxiety.
 Of course, this needs to be carried out correctly.

 While it is arguable that anyone is capable of guiding a group through a sequence of physical movements, it requires adequate training, commitment and diligence to effectively tap into the energy in a room and respond to this accordingly.
 This skill becomes particularly important for yoga teachers operating in corporate spaces, where professional demands can exhaust and demotivate the individuals in employment.